Chubbard022/webdb-i-challenge/queries.md

     where city = "London"

 ## find all customers with postal code 1010.
 Returns 3 customers.
+    select * from customers
+    where postalCode = "1010"

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.